cortexlabs/cortex/docs/clients/python.md

 new_client(name: str, operator_endpoint: str) -> Client
 ```

-Create a new environment to connect to an existing Cortex Cluster, and initialize a client to deploy and manage APIs on that cluster.
+Create a new environment to connect to an existing cluster, and initialize a client to deploy and manage APIs on that cluster.

 **Arguments**: